 In All Saints churchyard in Baschurch, Shropshire there lies a memorial stone dedicated to Robert Atcherley Edwards and his wife Sarah, eldest daughter of John Atcherley, gentleman of Stanwardine.
-I found baptism records for these two without any problems: both were Christened at Baschurch, Sarah Atcherley on this day in 1798 .
+I found baptism records for these two without any problems: both were Christened at Baschurch, Sarah Atcherley on 21 March 1798 .
 Tracing a record of their marriage on the other hand was rather less straightforward.

 Sarah was the first child of John Atcherley and Anne Parton, who were married at Baschurch on 11 May 1797 [2, 3].
 While her father had been the eldest of six siblings who were all sons, Sarah was the first of no less than nine daughters!
 Four of those daughters died in infancy or early childhood; John’s only son also died within weeks of his birth.
 This left Sarah with four sisters.